EliasLeijon/EliasLeijon/README.md

   <li>Financial Risk Management - TPPE32</item>
 </ul>

 <p> I have a passion for various fields, including but not limited to, Computer Vision, Natural Language Processing, and algorithmic trading.
-I am also currently working on a few projects that I have to keep private, for example a stock trading bot, and a model for detecting ovarian cancer.
+I am also currently working on a few private projects, for example a stock trading bot, and a model for detecting ovarian cancer.
 If you share my passion and would like to work on something together, please feel free to reach out by email or through LinkedIN.</p>

 <div align='center'>
   <a href="https://www.linkedin.com/in/elias-leijonmarck-7317991b9/" target="_blank">